cheatforks/chatime/README.md

 ## Get the time now

-Do not specify the time, and specify the type (or not), you can get the current time.
+Do not specify the time（`option.time`）, and specify the type（`option.type`） (or not), you can get the current time.

 ## Timestamp